Selling beats online is no easy task, especially if you are just starting out.

 It allows you to create pages and modify them on the fly in a similar fashion to how you would create images in Canva, which we talked about earlier.

-Before you go in a purchase the thing, play around with it on a demo website that they have.
+Before you go in and purchase the thing, play around with it on a demo website that they have.

 You may or may not heard the saying “the money is in the list”, the email list that is.

 If you are doing things online, you put a bit of effort into bringing people to your website.
 Ideally, you make some of those people stick with you and get easy access to them.

 Newsletters are great tools for this.
 Once you have people on your email list you can use that to further promote some of your stuff.